noejon/react-conf-au-2020/day-2.md

 By [Isabel Brison](https://twitter.com/ijayessbe)

-5 things we already know:
+5 things we already know about [wordpress](https://github.com/WordPress/WordPress):
 - it is a CMS
 - it is open source
 - it is 16 years old